Descriptor Notation

 // A ladder wraps one or more outputs in a shared condition tree (PLC model) ladder(output(0, rung)) // single output, single rung ladder(output(0, or(rung, rung, ...))) // single output, multiple rungs (OR logic) ladder(output(0, ...), output(1, ...)) // multiple outputs in one tx // A rung is a single block or multiple blocks combined with AND sig(@alice) // single block = single rung and(sig(@alice), csv(100)) // two blocks in one rung (AND logic) // Inversion: prefix with ! !csv(100) // inverted: SATISFIED when csv FAILS // Keys are referenced by alias with @ @alice // resolved from a key map at parse time

-The output() wrapper is new in TX_MLSC.
-It maps each output index to its conditions within the shared condition tree.
-One conditions_root per transaction defines the entire tree.
-This replaces the old model where each output carried its own 0xC2 + root.
+The output() wrapper maps each output index to its conditions within the shared condition tree.
+One conditions_root per transaction defines the entire tree (TX_MLSC).
+The 32-byte root is recovered at spend time from a synthetic UTXO entry — see MLSC Specification.

 Every active block type has descriptor notation.
 Grouped by family: